lrmunoz/time-convert/devlog/devlog.md

 * When entering an invalid time, show some validation/indication of the situation to the user
 * Make boxes responsive (wrap to next line as screen shrinks)
 * Add transition to sky light component
+* Extract CSS color to constants

+## Bugs

+* When time is frozen, setting another time in another box doesn't work
+* When clicking on a time, put caret at the end of the input field